ImperFecti/ranMa/README.md

 database.default.port = 3306
 ```

+- To import the database, go to [`phpmyadmin`](http://localhost/phpmyadmin) and create a new database named `masjid`.
+- In [`phpmyadmin`](http://localhost/phpmyadmin), select the `masjid` database you created and then select import.
+- Import the database named `masjid.sql` from the one you [downloaded](https://drive.google.com/drive/folders/1orcADcqGKPP-oWp1Ea5wPguZDqEHjKtG?usp=sharing) earlier.
 - Run `composer update` from the terminal to update the dependencies with <b>composer</b>.
 - After the update is complete, you can start developing this website.
 - This website is currently using `localhost:8080` from spark.
 To start the localhost with [spark](https://codeigniter.com/user_guide/cli/spark_commands.html), run this command `php spark serve` from your terminal to turn on the localhost.